agshumate/Liftoff/README.md

 # Liftoff
 ## Overview
-Liftoff is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow to lift over gff3/gtf annotations from one chromosome-level genome assembly to another of the same species.
+Liftoff is tool to lift over gff3/gtf annotations from one chromosome-level genome assembly to another of the same species.
 Most lift over tools lift each interval in a gff file over seperately which often results in gene mappings that do not make sense biologically.
 Liftoff instead is designed to accurately map full gene sequences onto new assemblies.
 It can map genes onto chromsomal regions that have been rearranged in the new assemblies, as well as resolve the correct mappings of homologous genes.
-It takes two fasta files and the gff/gtf file to be lifted over as input and outputs a new gff/gtf file for each chromsome.

 ### Getting Started

 #### Step 1:
-Liftoff uses [Snakemake](https://snakemake.readthedocs.io/en/stable/) to manage the workflow and handle all dependencies.
-The first step to running Liftoff is therefore installing Snakemake through the Python3 version of Miniconda
+Liftoff requires commandline BLAST which can ben installed [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
+It can also be installed with conda with the following command

 ```
-conda install -c bioconda -c conda-forge snakemake
+conda install -c bioconda blast
 ```

-More information about installing Snakemake can be found [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)

 #### Step 2:
 Then clone the workflow into a working directory